vetlekise/hugo-site-azure/src/content/post/genai-certification-study/index.md

 - Assessed Skills/Domains: [List the specific exam objectives or topics these notes cover, e.g., "1.1 Compare and contrast common security vulnerabilities and threats."]

 Instructions:
-1.Correct and clarify: Identify and correct any technical inaccuracies in my notes.
+1. Correct and clarify: Identify and correct any technical inaccuracies in my notes.
 Rephrase complex topics for better clarity.
 2. Structure: Reorganize the content into a logical structure using markdown (headings, bullet points, tables, and bold text) for improved readability.
 3. Enhance: Expand on the key concepts by adding critical details, simple analogies, or examples that are relevant to the exam objectives.
 4. Focus: Ensure the final output is a concise, accurate, and exam-focused study guide based on my initial input.